-- Communicate with empathy to develop nurturing relationships with children parents and co-workers as well as support the parent-child relationship. - Integrate concepts and components of developmentally appropriate practices into the daily curriculum to engage children at their level of understanding and ability. - Observe and record children's behavior to be able to integrate the information gathered into daily curriculum that advocates gender, equity and diversity and meets biosocial, cognitive and psychosocial needs. - Know, pursue, and implement brain development research and theory in teaching. - 5.
-Identify applicable regulations to early care and education.
+- 1. Communicate with empathy to develop nurturing relationships with children parents and co-workers as well as support the parent-child relationship. - 2.
+Integrate concepts and components of developmentally appropriate practices into the daily curriculum to engage children at their level of understanding and ability. - 3.
+Observe and record children's behavior to be able to integrate the information gathered into daily curriculum that advocates gender, equity and diversity and meets biosocial, cognitive and psychosocial needs. - 4.
+Know, pursue, and implement brain development research and theory in teaching.

 Code Title Units

-Required Courses (16 units)
+Required Course s (15 units)

 CFS-120 Child Development 3

+Total Units 15

+Programs 1

+CFS-270 Admin & Supervision of Early Childhood 3

+CFS-140 The Child, Family and Community 3

+CFS-124 Observation & Assessment 3

 CFS-122 Principles & Practices of Teaching Young Children 3

-CFS-123 Observation & Assessment 4

-CFS-140 The Child, Family and Community 3

-CFS-270 Admin & Supervision of Early Childhood Programs 1 3

-Total Units 16